shu-htk/tip-dev/README.md

 [PLPLOT](https://plplot.sourceforge.net/)
 and [GNU readline](https://cgit.git.savannah.gnu.org/cgit/readline.git).
 Basically it works on Linux or other Unix-like OS.
-Although it has fewer functions than existing plotting tool such as gnuplot, matplotlib, it aims to make it easier to use.
+Although it has fewer functions than existing plotting tools, it just aims ease of use over versatility.

 ## Features